frconor-ebook/meditations/_posts/2025-02-05-discerning-ones-vocation.md

 Immaculate Mother, Saint Joseph, my father and lord, my guardian angel, intercede for me.*

-"When Yahweh called, 'Samuel, Samuel!' he answered, 'Here I am,' and running to Eli, saying he said, 'Here I am, as you called me.'
+"When Yahweh called, 'Samuel!
+Samuel!' he answered, 'Here I am,' and, running to Eli, he said, 'Here I am, as you called me.'
 Eli said, 'I did not call.
 Go back and lie down.'"

 God was calling Samuel, but Samuel did not realize that it was God who was calling.

-"And again, Yahweh called, 'Samuel, Samuel!'
+"And again, Yahweh called, 'Samuel!
+Samuel!'
 He got up and went to Eli and said, 'Here I am, as you called me.'
 He replied, 'I did not call, my son; go back and lie down.'

 "And he said to Samuel, 'Go and lie down, and if someone calls, say:
-Speak, Yahweh, your servant is listening.'
-So Samuel went and lay down in his place" (1 Sam 3:4-6,9).
+Speak, Yahweh, for your servant is listening.'
+So Samuel went and lay down in his place" (1 Sam.
+3:4-6,9).

-This is the right reaction to have when we detect that God may be speaking deep in our soul and in our heart.
-"Speak, Lord, your servant is listening."
+This is the right reaction to have when we detect that God may be speaking deep in our soul and in our heart: "Speak, Lord, your servant is listening."

 What's interesting is that God was speaking, but \[Samuel\] did not know